mapkts/owlzone/_posts/2020-06-02-notes-on-technical-writing.md

 categories: Writing
 ---

 This article records some notes I had written while engaging in [Google Technical Writing Courses](https://developers.google.com/tech-writing/).
-The google technical writing courses do an excellent job in giving a detailed list of things we should consider while writing technical materials.
-Most of the topics I listed below are the critical basics of technical writing.
+This writing courses do an excellent job in giving a detailed list of things we should consider while writing technical materials.
+As a reference for future revisiting, I'm writing down the critical basics of technical writing here.

 {% include toc.html %}

 ## Words